 "If distress persists and may be symptomatic of mental disorder the person can use their local primary care service who in turn can refer to specialist mental health services if appropriate.
 In emergencies NHS 24 111 telephone service can be used and Samaritans provides a confidential telephone service for people feeling suicidal you can contact Samaritans free on 116 123.

 "Responding to distress was part of the work of the last suicide prevention strategy, this work will continue in a new suicide prevention action plan that the Scottish Government is creating following engagement events.
 The Scottish Government is also funding a distress brief intervention service in four pilot sites across Scotland."

 This was part of a larger interview with the First Minister.
-You can read more at the Scottish Mental Health Arts Festival.
+You can read more about the interview on the Scottish Mental Health Arts Festival's website: